-Gravatars make it possible for a person to have one avatar across the entire web.
-Avatars are usually an image that the user will create themselves.
-Unlike standard avatars, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.
+Unlike standard avatars then, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.

-If a site does not have a Gravatar account set up, the default icon set by the site admin will appear next to their name (this is explained further below).
+If a visitor has not set up a Gravatar account, the default avatar set by the WordPress site administrator will display next to their comments and entries (this is explained further below).

-Typically, the default avatar most commonly used is called the “Mystery Man” …
+Typically, the default avatar image that is most commonly used is called the “Mystery Person”.

-If you don’t want your entries to be associated with a generated icon, then the easiest thing to do is set up a gravatar with your own image.
+If you post comments on other WordPress sites and don’t want your entries to display a default or generic icon, the easiest thing to do is set up a gravatar of your own.

 Benefits Of Using Gravatars

 A Gravatar is basically an avatar that is hosted on a single server and is called up by encrypting the users’ email address using a special algorithm.